4 Barriers to Social Studies Success

 This balancing act can lead to a disconnect between preparing students for active and engaged civic lives in an ever-changing world and checking the required boxes for district and state accountability.

-Today, we’re looking at five of the top barriers to social studies success that most teachers encounter and discuss what we can do to make the material resonate with students while also meeting state expectations.
+Today, we’re looking at four of the top barriers to social studies success that most teachers encounter and discuss what we can do to make the material resonate with students while also meeting state expectations.

 1. Finding engaging, relevant, and mandate-compliant high-quality instructional materials